CreativeBottle/starlingMVC/README.md

 Dependency Injection
 ------------
 Dependency injection occurs on all beans and all Starling display objects.
+A dependency is denoted with an `Inject` metadata tag over a public property or getter/setter.
 Injection can be done by type:
 ```as3
 package com.mygame.models
 {